Skip to content

 • Employees may accidentally share private data with those who do not have the right to see it.

-• If data isn’t secured properly and a device is lost or stolen, the organization must take significant steps to ensure the data isn’t inappropriately accessed.
+• If sensitive information isn’t secured properly and a device is lost or stolen, the company must take significant steps to ensure the data isn’t inappropriately accessed.

 There are ways to enforce compliance on employee devices, but they are infinitely more complex than the methods for securing corporate devices.

-Corporate data is a valuable target for hackers, and they know that employee-owned devices are an easy opportunity for a mobile security breach.
+Corporate data is a valuable target for hackers, and they know that employee-owned devices are an easy opportunity for a security breach.
+This makes BYOD data management a high priority.

-Personal applications that your employees use may have less stringent security, giving cybercriminals an inroad to your data.
+Personal applications that your employees use may have less stringent security protocols, giving cybercriminals an inroad to your sensitive company information.
 Some employees may also be more reckless with their personal devices, managing them poorly and/or connecting to unsecured Wi-Fi.
-Any lax personal use increases the information security risk.
+Any lax personal use increases the company information security risk.

 It’s a company’s worst nightmare.
 A problem employee quits or is fired, taking with them thousands of valuable or even confidential files.
 Suddenly, the company must scramble to retrieve the data and hope that the rogue former employee doesn’t do something rash.